storybookjs/react-native/docs/src/pages/basics/quick-start-guide/index.md

 Storybook supports many different frontend frameworks with more coming!
 React, Vue, Angular, Mithril, Marko, and HTML are currently supported.
 Follow these steps to get started with Storybook.

-Get started using our automated command line tool.
+Get started using the automated command line tool.
 This command adds a set of boilerplate files for Storybook in your project:
 ```sh
 cd my-project-directory
 npm i -g @storybook/cli
 getstorybook
 ```
-The `-g` global install is used to run our cli tool in your project directory to generate templates for your existing projects.
-To avoid the global install and setup your project manually, take a look at our [Slow Start Guide](/basics/slow-start-guide/).
+The `-g` global install is used to run our cli tool in your project directory to generate templates for existing projects.
+To avoid the global install and setup a project manually, take a look at the [Slow Start Guide](/basics/slow-start-guide/).

 To install storybook for HTML, add `--html` argument:
 ```
 getstorybook --html
 ```

-You can run your Storybook with:
+Start Storybook with:
 ```sh
 npm run storybook
 ```

-Storybook should now be available in your browser with the link provided in the console.
+Storybook should now be available in the browser with a link provided in the console.

 * * *

-To learn more about what `getstorybook` command does, have a look at our slow start guides:
+To learn more about what `getstorybook` command does, have a look at the slow start guides:
 * [React](/basics/guide-react/)
 * [Vue](/basics/guide-vue/)
 * [Angular](/basics/guide-angular/)